JHKim-snu/PGA/README.md

 #### Test Set

-The test set comprises five distinct splits:

-- **Heterogeneous Split**: Scenes with randomly selected objects, making up 60 images with 120 personal indicators and bounding boxes.
-- **Homogeneous Split**: Scenes with similar-looking objects of the same category, presenting a challenge for discrimination, with 60 images featuring 120 indicators and bounding boxes.
-- **Cluttered Split**: Contains 106 images with highly cluttered objects sourced from the IM-Dial dataset~\cite{prograsp}, each featuring a single personal indicator and bounding box per image.
-- **Paraphrased Split**: Includes all samples from the Heterogeneous, Homogeneous, and Cluttered splits, with each personal indicator paraphrased by annotators.
-- **Generic Split**: Sourced from the \textit{VGPI} dataset presented in GVCCI~\cite{gvcci}, we utilized the Test-E split, aligning with our environmental settings.

 Each sample in the test set includes:
 1. Images containing multiple objects.
 2. A natural language personal indicator.